IBM/trusted-service-identity/examples/README.md

 are met and the [Trusted Service Identity framework](../README.md#install-trusted-service-identity-framework) is installed

 [Vault Plugin Demo](./vault-plugin/README.md) components:
+* bootstrapping the cluster (initialize the Vault and register JSS services)
 * [vault-plugin](./vault-plugin) - authentication plugin extension to Hashicorp Vault
 * [vault-client](./vault-client) - sample client that demonstrates how to retrieve secrets from Vault